 There are many more elements of a quality website that are essential to your website being a success, and taking heed of the web designers advice, once, of course, you have established a good connection with the web designer or web design company.

-But as for certain customizable aspects of your design, can be completely up to you and how the elements will best fit your business’s unique identity.
+But as for certain customizable aspects of your design, it can be completely up to you and how the elements will best fit your business’s unique identity.

 So, therefore exploring their previous designs will give you a good impression of the quality of their work.